magland/sortingview/README.md

 ### Creating and viewing a sortingview workspace

 A sortingview workspace consists of a collection of recordings and optionally one or more sortings of those recordings.
-Workspaces are created on the computer running the backend using Python scripts.
+Workspaces are created on the computer running the backend using Python scripts and can be visualized from anywhere using a web browser.
 This [example script](https://github.com/magland/sortingview/blob/main/devel/create_workspace.py) shows how to create a basic workspace using [SpikeInterface](https://github.com/SpikeInterface).

 ### Using a backend ID